orlygur-arnalds/orlygur-arnalds.github.io/README.md

 <h2><a href="https://orlygur-arnalds.github.io/works-releases/" style="color: black; text-decoration: underline;text-decoration-style: dotted;">selected works/releases</a>
 <br>
-<h4><a href="https://selfrepair.bandcamp.com/album/eleven-fragments-for-self-repair" style="color: black; text-decoration: underline;text-decoration-style: dotted;">new album out on self repair
+<h4><a href="https://selfrepair.bandcamp.com/album/eleven-fragments-for-self-repair" style="color: black; text-decoration: underline;text-decoration-style: dotted;">new album out on self repair</a>

 <br>
 <br>
 <h1>bio</h1>
 <br>
 <span style="color:black">
-Örlygur Steinar Arnalds is an Icelandic musician whose work spans experimental instrumental composition, electroacoustic music, free improvisation, and club music.
-Primarily active in bands and collaborative projects, he occasionally works solo.
-For the past eight years, he has been an active member of Reykjavík’s DIY/DIT music scene—organizing events, releasing music, and doing sound He is a founding member of the art collective and label
+Örlygur Steinar Arnalds is an Icelandic musician whose work spans over everything from experimental instrumental composition, electroacoustic music, free improvisation, and club music.
+For the past eight years, he has been an active member of Reykjavík’s DIY/DIT music scene—organizing events, releasing music, and doing sound engineering.
+He is a founding member of the art collective and label
 <a href="https://post-dreifing.bandcamp.com/" style="color: black; text-decoration: underline;text-decoration-style: dotted;">post-dreifing</a>
   and has participated in organizing events and releases with
 <a href="https://raskcollective.com/" style="color: black; text-decoration: underline;text-decoration-style: dotted;">RASK</a>